exercism/pharo-smalltalk/docs/INSTALLATION.md

 Where `<versison-tag>` would be something like: `v0.2.3`

-Once you have loaded a specific version, you may also need to "re-fetch" any existing exercises that you want to continue working on, but using the regular Exercism Fetch menu item.
+Once you have loaded a specific version, you may also need to "re-fetch" any existing exercises that you want to continue working on, by using the regular "Exercism Fetch" menu item.

-In rare situations, if you continue to have problems, you may need to get a fresh Pharo.image file (by far the easier way is to re-install Pharo in a fresh directory by following the regular installation instructions at the top of this page).
+In rare situations (if you continue to have problems), you might need to get a fresh Pharo.image file (and the easiest way is to re-install Pharo in a fresh directory by following the regular installation instructions at the top of this page).